postsharp/Metalama.Documentation/content/conceptual/configuration/troubleshooting-unattended-build.md

 # Troubleshooting an unattended build

-This article describes how to enable logging and process dumps in an unattended build on a build server without installing the `metalama` tool.
+This article describes enabling logging and processing dumps in an unattended build on a build server without installing the `metalama` tool.

 ## Step 1.
 Create diagnostics.json on your local machine